 Hayes Picker is an exemplar of exceptional professional commitment in her work for occupational justice for people who are incarcerated.
 Her community-based OT practice at the individual, group, community, and educator levels has directly and indirectly impacted clients’ life satisfaction.

-Jaegers adds that Hayes Picker has developed continuing education courses, taught fieldwork students, and contributed to scholarly presentations and manuscripts.
+Jaegers adds she also demonstrated exceptional professional commitment through developing continuing education courses, teaching many fieldwork students, and contributing to scholarly presentations and manuscripts.

 "Christine meets everyone she encounters exactly where they are, encourages them to be confident in their skills and abilities, and helps them use and grow those skills to reach their full potential," a former fieldwork student shared.